Typhoon Goni (2015)

-Typhoon Goni, known in the Philippines as Typhoon Ineng, was a powerful tropical cyclone that affected much of East Asia in late August 2015.
-Developing in tandem with Typhoon Atsani to its east, Goni formed on August 13, and passed through the Mariana Islands two days later.
+Typhoon Goni, known in the Philippines as Typhoon Ineng, was a powerful and devastating tropical cyclone that affected much of East Asia in late August 2015.
+Developing in tandem with Typhoon Atsani to its east as the fourteenth named storm and ninth typhoon of the annual typhoon season, Goni developed on August 13, and passed through the Mariana Islands two days later.
 By that time, radar imagery showed a formative eye, signaling an rapidly intensifying storm.
 Goni evolved into an intense typhoon in the Philippine Sea before weakening and stalling north of Luzon.
 The typhoon re-intensified and attained peak winds of 185 km/h on August 23 while moving through the southern Ryukyu Islands.
 Goni weakened slightly and moved across the Japanese island of Kyushu.
 The tropical cyclone transitioned into an extratropical cyclone in the Sea of Japan on August 25, crossed into eastern Russia and China a day later, and dissipated on August 30.

 Along its path, Goni killed 74 people and left $1.05 billion (USD) in damage.
 On Guam, one of the first landmasses affected, heavy rainfall caused flooding and power outages.
 Across northern Luzon in the Philippines, Goni also dropped intense precipitation.
 This resulted in deadly landslides, flooded fields, and the destruction of thousands of houses.
 The typhoon also brought heavy rainfall and rough seas to Taiwan and the east coast of China.
 In the southern Ryukyu Islands and Kyushu, high wind overturned vehicles, damaged buildings, and left over 490,000 homes without power.
 Off the coast of Kyushu, a man drowned amid high waves.
 Flooding killed 40 people in North Korea.
 The extratropical remnants of Goni damaged crops and flooded a zoo in eastern Russia.